Full List of Arc’s Open Access Books

 3. Turnaround time.
 Typically, after delivery of definitive text after peer-review, we can undertake copyediting, typesetting, and cover and other design work, in 5-6 months.
 A more rapid turnaround, if required to satisfy deliverables promised to the funding agency, is negotiable.

 4. The extent of the publication and production factors.
 Naturally, the word-count and image-count may make production more complex (or easier) and such factors affect our costs.
-In addition, we can undertake the following, to speed and simplify the process for you:

 To which sorts of volumes does this apply?